 The Royal Bank of Canada (RBC) partnered with Visa to feature a Virtual Debit Card that lets customers safely pay for online purchases.
 Using the card, they can directly debit any payments from their own checking account.

-This is another secure payment option for customers that do not have a credit card or don’t wish to use one for online purchases.
+This is another secure payment option for customers who do not have a credit card or don’t wish to use one for online purchases.

 Do Visa Debit Cards Help Build Credit?